fresheneesz/drip-drop/README.md

 Known issues
 ============

-* Chrome and Opera seem to have a bug where the 'dragend' will sometime fail to fire if the domNode being dragged is detached from the dom while being dragged. https://bugs.chromium.org/p/chromium/issues/detail?id=737691
+* Chrome and Opera seem to have a bug where the 'dragend' will sometime fail to fire if an iframe is move within or attached to the DOM. https://bugs.chromium.org/p/chromium/issues/detail?id=737691
+** To work around this, wait until dragging has stopped to manipulate iframes (see the `Tricks` section)

 Todo
 ======

+* Capture-phase drag events

 How to Contribute!
 ============